capsule-corp-ternoa/white-paper/white-paper-en.md

 ## 7. Time Capsule Workflow

 The Ternoa Blockchain uses NFTs as “time capsules”.
-Prior to sending a time capsule, the user must provision their Coin Capsule wallet and must purchase a Ternoa compatible NFT.
+Prior to sending a time capsule, the user must provision their CAPS wallet and must purchase a Ternoa compatible NFT.

 *Fig. 2.
 Functional diagram of NFTs transmission on the Ternoa Blockchain.*